Failover Clustering and Network Load Balancing Team Blog

 Log Name: SystemSource: Microsoft-Windows-FailoverClusteringEvent ID: 5120Task Category: Cluster Shared VolumeLevel: ErrorDescription: Cluster Shared Volume 'VolumeName' ('ResourceName') is no longer available on this node because of 'STATUS_CLUSTER_CSV_AUTO_PAUSE_ERROR(c0130021)'.
 All I/O will temporarily be queued until a path to the volume is reestablished.

-Having an Event ID 5120 logged may or may not be the sign of problem with the cluster, based on the error code logged.
+Having an Event ID 5120 logged may or may not be the sign of a problem with the cluster, based on the error code logged.
 Having an Event 5120 with an error code of STATUS_CLUSTER_CSV_AUTO_PAUSE_ERROR or the error code c0130021 may be expected and can be safely ignored in most situations.

 An Event ID 5120 with an error code of STATUS_CLUSTER_CSV_AUTO_PAUSE_ERROR is logged on the node which owns the cluster Physical Disk resource when there was a VSS Software Snapshot which clustering knew of, but the software snapshot was deleted.
 When a snapshot is deleted which Failover Clustering had knowledge of, clustering must resynchronize its state of the view of the snapshots.